 MS is an auto-immune disorder affecting the central nervous system.

 MS affects neurons, which are the cells of the brain and spinal cord that transport information and allow the brain to control the body.
 With MS, the body’s neurons become damaged leading to degenerative symptoms related to muscle control and sensory function.

 Once MS progresses motor function and balance become impaired.
-In these cases, a motorized wheelchair is very effective for maintaining mobility, independence, and optimizing health.
+In these cases, a motorized wheelchair for multiple sclerosis is very effective for maintaining mobility, independence, and optimizing health.

 When is it Time to Use an Electric Wheelchair for MS?

 MS is notoriously difficult to predict when it comes to individual symptoms and prognosis.
 A wide variety of symptoms and presentations makes MS a unique disorder to deal with.
 Overall, however, patterns of progression with the disease lead to deficits in particular areas.

 For instance, multiple sclerosis symptoms often include the loss of muscle control, vision, balance, and sensation.
 There are four different types of MS, and, depending on which type, you may be more or less likely to benefit from the unique usages of something motorized, like power chairs or mobility scooters.
 To better understand the 4 types of MS and which ones warrant wheelchair use, we discuss each type below.